Extra! Korea

 Yonsei University professor wants another ex-president to commit suicide

-Filed under: North Korea, education, politics, suicide — extrakorea @ 2:12 am
+Filed under: education, North Korea, politics, suicide — extrakorea @ 2:12 am

 Kim Dong-gil, a professor at Yonsei University, is evidently going two-for-two, as far as progressive ex-presidents go.
 Earlier, he wrote that Roh Moo-hyun should commit suicide over a bribery investigation.
 Days later, ex-president Roh jumped off a cliff to his death.